 Once you get to the top you will be treated to amazing views of Sweden Falls.
-Below are a few shots for the top area of the falls.
+Below are a few shots from the top area of the falls.

 Please be careful in this area as the rocks can be slick if they are wet from a rain.
 The bottom of the creek is very slick when the water is running too.
 There are no safety rails so be sure and keep a close eye on children.

 360 Photo.
 Use Your Mouse Or Move Your Phone To Look Around.
 Be Sure And Look Down!